 However, if you don’t have insurance then you need to find places to get it for free.

 Regardless of how you pay for your birth control, through insurance or not, you can get your birth control pills, patch, or ring delivered with Pandia Health.
 Click HERE to sign up today!

 Pandia Health, birth control delivery service also has started the Pandia Health Birth Control Fund.
-You can apply for funding of your birth control pills (we don’t cover other methods because they are too expensive and would eat up all of our fund) at the bottom of this page.
+You can apply for funding to get your birth control pills for free at the bottom of this page.
+We don’t cover other methods because they are too expensive and would eat up all of our funds.
 You can also donate to support the fund if you want to help women get birth control.

 Contact us to learn more about your birth control options and how to get it delivered!